-Fill the frame with either mortar or concrete.
+Fill the form with either mortar or concrete.
 Allow the mixture to cure according to the manufacturer's directions.
 Use a trowel to keep the mortar or concrete level as you pour it in place.

 Mix the mortar for the brick wall.
 Although each manufacturer has different mixing requirements, you'll need water and a wheelbarrow at the very least.
 Use a wooden mixing stick.

-Scoop a good amount of mortar onto your trowel and spread it along the foundation, until you reach the end.
-Lay down the first brick and tap it in place with your trowel.
+Scoop a good amount of mortar onto your trowel and spread it along the foundation until you reach the end.
+Lay the first brick and tap it in place with your trowel.
 Slap a small amount of mortar onto either end of the next brick and place it against the first brick.
 Wipe off the excess mortar with your trowel.
 Use a level to ensure the bricks are level as you go.
 If a brick isn't level, gently tap it with your trowel.